Culture of Gwynedd in the High Middle Ages: Settlements, architecture, and economy

 The increase in population in Gwynedd, and in the Principality of Wales as a whole, allowed a greater diversification of the economy.
 The Meirionnydd tax rolls evidence the thirty-seven various professions present in Meirionnydd immediately before the Edwardian Conquest of 1282.

 Of these professions, there were eight goldsmiths, four professional bards (poets), 26 shoemakers, a doctor in Cynwyd and an hotel keeper in Maentwrog, and 28 priests, two of whom were university graduates.
 Also present were a significant number of fishermen, administrators and clerics, professional men and craftsmen.

 With the average temperature of Wales a degree or two higher than it is today, more Welsh lands were arable: "a crucial bonus for a country like Wales", wrote historian Dr John Davies.

 Important for Gwynedd and Pura Wallia were more developed trade routes, which allowed the introduction of the windmill, the fulling-mill, and the horse collar (which doubled the useful power of the horse).

 Gwynedd exported cattle, skins, cheese, timber, horses, wax, dogs, hawks, and fleeces, and also flannel (with the growth of fulling mills).
 Flannel was second only to cattle among the principality's exports.
 In exchange, the principality imported salt, wine, wheat, and other luxuries from London and Paris.
 But most importantly for its defence, Gwynedd also imported iron and specialised weaponry.

-England exploited Welsh dependence on foreign imports to wear down Gwynedd and the Principality of Wales in times of conflict between the two countries.
+The English exploited Welsh dependence on foreign imports to wear down Gwynedd and the Principality of Wales in times of conflict between the two countries.